1austrartsua1/projSplitFit/docs/examples.rst

 If the loss term also contains a linear operator, that linear operator applies to both the loss term and regularizer.

+The embedded regularizer and the loss processor must use the same stepsize.
+If they are different, a warning is printed and the stepsize for the regularizer is set to be the stepsize of the loss processor.
+For backtracking loss processors which modify the stepsize as the algorithm runs, the embedded regularizer's stepsize will be automatically set to the correct stepsize before it's prox operator is applied.

-The ``embed`` feature cannot be used with the backward loss processors.
+The ``embed`` feature cannot be used with the backward loss processors nor with ``Forward2Affine``.

 Other Important Features
 ========================================